shweta-yadav15/Ecommerce-Data-Analysis/index.md

 ![pic](https://user-images.githubusercontent.com/33171500/94217378-17c0fc00-fe9f-11ea-9e7e-36dc7800ae69.png)

 I am getting 99% accuracy score on both train and test set which is odd.
-I need to investigate, future course of action is:
+I need to investigate this.
+The future course of action is:
 - Adding more features and improve feature engineering
 - Try different models other than XGBoost
 - Apply hyper parameter tuning to current model